 Luckily, we didn’t have to totally understand the diagrams to attempt to make the braids!
 Joy got us all going on various hand-held Japanese loop braids…

 I started with a solo-braider braid, and then worked with Dominic on a team braid.
 My main problem was that I had only managed to get 2 hours of sleep the previous night!
 I was able to braid, but not to think very clearly.
 I realized later that I must not have taken photos of all of Joy’s sample braids, and I forgot to take any pictures of their labels, so I’m still not sure of their Japanese names.
-I should be able to figure this out at some future point from the many files of kute-uchi charts that Joy so generously sent us, but there are so many of them that I still haven’t tackled this task!
+I should be able to figure this out at some future point from the many files of kute-uchi charts that Joy so generously sent us.

 We used cord kute (handles) to hold the loops.
 Before the conference, Joy had sent us directions*² for making these, and she also brought some extra sets that she had made.